 Responsibilities of Schools

 Schools are obliged to keep a register of the students attending the school.
-They must also maintain attendance records for all students and inform the NEWB if a child is absent for more than 20 days in a school year.
+They must also maintain attendance records for all students and inform the Child and Family Agency's educational welfare services if a child is absent for more than 20 days in a school year.

-The principal must also inform the NEWB if, in their view, a student has an attendance problem.
-This could arise if the student is not coming to school or if the student is suspended.
+The principal must also inform the Child and Family Agency's educational welfare services if, in his/her view, a student has an attendance problem.

 School Attendance Strategy

-The Board of Management in each school is obliged to prepare a school attendance strategy and submit it to the NEWB.
+The Board of Management in each school is obliged to prepare a school attendance strategy and submit it to the Agency.

 The statement will provide for

 - The rewarding of students who have good attendance records